hallissons/algorithms/README.md

 [ ] -> [B] -> [D]
 [ ] -> [C]

-- Chaining:
-	- Insert is O(1) when the list is empty.
-	- Lookup O(list length).
-	- The worst case can be when there's a single bucket for all elements

-- Open Addressing: Uses all slots on the hash table instead of storing a linked list for each slot.
+- **Open Addressing:** Uses all slots on the hash table instead of storing a linked list for each slot.
 This is done through "probing", where a slot is evaluated and if it is empty, the key is inserted there, otherwise it is inserted on a different slot where the probing is incremented using the following strategies: linear, quadraditic and double hashing

 - Its pretty easy bad hash functions :)
 - Terrible solution: h(x) = first 3 digits of a phone number.
 In that case all the "bay area" will go to the same bucket
 - Mediocre solution: h(x) = last 3 digits of x, multiples of power of 2.

-- Ok solution: h(x) =
+### Bloom Filters

+Lightweight version of hash table with following characteristics:

+- More space efficient
+- Can't store an associated object
+- No deletions
+- Small false positive probability

+- **Applications**
+- Original: early spellcheckers.
+- list of forbidden passwords.
+- Network routers: limited memory, need to be super-fast

+Ingredients: Array of n bits (n/|S| = # of bits per object in data set S)

 ## Problems